Local life matters, and people should not have to rely only on social feeds to understand the place they call home.

 The aim is to keep essential local news freely available while building a commercial model that pays people properly, supports local contributors and gives each community a stronger sense of what is happening around it.

-Bottom line: More useful local news.
+Bottom line: More useful local info.
 Less algorithm noise.
 Real people, real places, real life.

 AI is changing how information is gathered, organised and shared.
 Used badly, it can create noise, errors and fake local knowledge.
 Used carefully, it can help small local teams do more useful work.